Scanner class is predefined and built into Java for your use. It’s used to read user input in a Java program.

 where “userName” is replaced with the input provided by the user.

 Now let’s test it out!
-Compile and run your program in the terminal and see how it works.
+First, compile your program using the correct command in the terminal.